cdcepi/DoD-CLI-forecast-data/data-forecasts/README.md

 These instructions provide detail about the [data format](#Data-formatting) as well as [validation](#Forecast-validation) that you can do prior to this pull request.
-In addition, we describe [metadata](https://github.com/cdcepi/WNV-forecast-data-2022/blob/master/data-forecasts/METADATA.md) that each model should provide.
+In addition, we describe [metadata](https://github.com/cdcepi/DoD-CLI-forecast-data/blob/master/data-forecasts/METADATA.md) that each model should provide.

-See the [data-surveillance/](https://github.com/cdcepi/WNV-forecast-data-2022/tree/main/data-surveillance) folder for details on the reported WNV neuroinvasive case data.
+See the [guidelines](https://github.com/cdcepi/DoD-CLI-forecast-data/blob/main/collaboration-guidelines.docx) and [data-surveillance/](https://github.com/cdcepi/DoD-CLI-forecast-data/tree/main/data-surveillance) folder for the ESSENCE CLI case definition and an example data file.

 *Table of Contents*